 MAIN RESULTS AND THE ROLE OF CHANCE

-Between 2016 and 2019, 619 couples were randomised (309 to elective freeze and 310 to fresh transfer).
-Of the, 307 and 309 couples in the elective freeze and fresh transfer arms were included in the primary analysis.
-There was no evidence of a statistically significant difference in outcomes in the elective freeze group compared to the fresh embryo transfer group: healthy baby rate {20.3 % (62/307) versus 24.4 % (75/309); Risk Ratio (RR), 95% Confidence Interval (CI): 0.84, 0.62 to 1.15}]; ovarian hyperstimulation (3.6% versus 8.1%; RR, 99% CI: 0.44, 0.15 to 1.30); live birth rate (28.3% versus 34.3%; RR, 99% CI 0.83, 0.65 to 1.06), and miscarriage (14.3% versus 12.9%; RR 99% CI: 1.09, 0.72 to 1.66).
+Of the 619 couples randomised, 307 and 309 couples in the elective freeze and fresh transfer arms, respectively, were included in the primary analysis.
+There was no evidence of a statistically significant difference in outcomes in the elective freeze group compared to the fresh embryo transfer group: healthy baby rate {20.3 % (62/307) versus 24.4 % (75/309); Risk Ratio (RR), 95% CI: 0.84, 0.62 to 1.15}]; OHSS (3.6% versus 8.1%; RR, 99% CI: 0.44, 0.15 to 1.30); live birth rate (28.3% versus 34.3%; RR, 99% CI 0.83, 0.65 to 1.06), and miscarriage (14.3% versus 12.9%; RR 99% CI: 1.09, 0.72 to 1.66).
 Adherence to allocation was poor in the elective freeze group.
-The elective freeze approach was more costly and was unlikely to be cost-effective in a UK NHS context.
+The elective freeze approach was more costly and was unlikely to be cost-effective in a UK National Health Service context.

 LIMITATIONS, REASONS FOR CAUTION

 We have only reported on first embryo transfer after randomisation; data on the cumulative live birth rate requires further follow up.
-Planned target sample size was not obtained and the non-adherence to allocation rate was high among couples in the elective freeze arm due to patient preference for fresh embryo transfer, but analysis which took non-adherence into account showed similar results.
+Planned target sample size was not obtained and the non-adherence to allocation rate was high among couples in the elective freeze arm owing to patient preference for fresh embryo transfer, but an analysis which took non-adherence into account showed similar results.

 WIDER IMPLICATIONS OF THE FINDINGS

-Our Results from this study do not lend support to the policy of electively freezing all for everyone, taking both efficacy, safety and costs considerations into account.
+Results from the E-Freeze trial do not lend support to the policy of electively freezing all for everyone, taking both efficacy, safety and costs considerations into account.
 This method should only be adopted if there is a definite clinical indication.

 STUDY FUNDING/COMPETING INTEREST(S): NIHR Health Technology Assessment programme (13/115/82).